bekk/bekk-christmas/post/ml/the-8th-stroke-of-christmas.md

 2. Cream, milk, eggs and brandy is blended with the cool mixture of butter and sugar.
 3. Peel lemons, and mix in flour, sugar, cardamom and raisins.

-Without baking powder or baking soda, this is probably going to be a a non-rasing cake, like gingerbread.
+Without baking powder or baking soda, this is probably going to be a a non-raising cake, like gingerbread.
 We therefore prepare a long which we can fill with this (hopefully) amazing dough, and cook, before cutting them with a knife when is done.